shantnu/Path/content/heros-journey.md

 * Your final goal will be, to say on your death bed, **I have no regrets, MY LIFE WAS FUCKIN' AWESOME**

+## But this article is incomplete....

+I need to talk about living a spiritual life, a Divine Life; the best way to find your life's purpose is to live in the Light of the Divine and let it guide your path.
+We need to return to this topic.......